What do you do with an old phone, a microcontroller and lots of time?

 * USB connected

-* Easy to expand
+and powered* Easy to expand

 The code is open source (Both firmware and host software), so you're free to do whatever you want with it.
 (This only includes the software I have written.
 See the license for V-USB for further use of that, same goes for libusb.
 Both licenses are included in the source files.)